JesperWeble/portfolio/README.md

-# portfolio
-My portfolio of programming projects and practices.

-This is the raw code of the various programs that I write as I slowly work my way through the ropes of programming.
+A portfolio of various programs I've made during my journey towards becomming a proper programmer.